-3.1.14 Organising global business and marketing activities
+3.1.4 Organising global Business and Marketing Activities

-Activity: Elective, PBA Branding and Marketing Management The elective is available to: Branding & Marketing Management students
+Activity: Elective, PBA Branding and Marketing Management The elective is available to: Branding and Marketing Management students

-The purpose of the elective is to qualify students to understand and manage the complexity of operating on international markets, as well as being able to utilise both generalist perspectives and specific marketing and branding perspectives.
+The purpose of the elective Organising Global Business and Marketing Activities is to qualify students to understand and manage the complexity involved in operating on international markets as well as become able to utilise both generalist perspectives and specific marketing and branding perspectives.

-- cultural and business processes in various international markets - concepts, theories and models that can help analyse and manage presence on international markets - how international organisations are managed and consequences of different management approaches - differences in the management of branding and marketing in international markets.
+- cultural and business processes in various international markets - concepts, theories and models that can help analyse and manage presence on international markets - how international organizations are managed and consequences of different management approaches - differences in branding and marketing management on international markets.

-- identifying cultural differences - identifying the various business models that are used when crossing national borders - analysing supply (and value) chain on international markets - analysing the differences and importance of leadership styles across cultures - assessing how branding and marketing campaigns can be executed on an international scale.
+- identifying cultural differences - identifying the various business models that are used when crossing national borders - analysing supply (and value) chain on international markets - analysing the differences of leadership styles across cultures - assessing how branding and marketing campaigns can be executed on an international scale

-- adaptation of business processes to different cultures and traditions - establishing business processes in specific markets - adaptation of leadership style to international companies - describing cultural differences - describing and developing international supply (value) chains - developing international branding and marketing campaigns.
+- adapting business processes to different cultures and traditions - establishing business processes in specific markets - adapting leadership style to international companies - describing cultural differences - describing and developing international supply (value) chains - developing international branding and marketing campaigns.